-Maine net income.
+Maine Net Income.
 Maine net income is the taxpayer's federal taxable income modified by Maine law and apportionable to Maine.
 A corporation is subject to tax if the business has nexus with Maine.

-Nexus: Nexus refers to a sufficient connection with a jurisdiction to subject the corporation to taxation.
-Nexus is generally created by conducting business, or by owning or using property, within the taxing jurisdiction.
-For additional information, see MRS Rule 808 at www.maine.gov/revenue/publications/rules.
+NEXUS: Nexus refers to a sufficient connection with a jurisdiction to subject the corporation to taxation.
+Nexus is generally created by owning or using property, or by conducting business within the taxing jurisdiction.
+For additional information, see MRS Rule 808 at www.maine.gov/revenue/rules.

-Conducting business in Maine.
+Conducting Business in Maine.
 Without limitation, a corporation conducts business in Maine if it engages in any of the following activities in this state:

 - 1. Maintains an office or other place of business;

-- 2. Executes a contract:
+- 2. Executes a contract;

 - 3. Exercises or enforces contract rights;

 - 4. Buys, sells or procures services or property; or

 - 5. Employs labor.

-Owning or using property.
+Owning or Using Property.
 Without limitation, a corporation owns or uses property in Maine if it: